concannon/CookCo/readme.md

 # Cook County Open Data Reporting

 This repository contains the code necessary to download, clean, and analyze data released by the Cook County State's Attorney (CCSAO) in February 2018.
-Information about the CCSAO and the datasets are available [here](https://www.cookcountystatesattorney.org/data).
+Information about the CCSAO and the data sets are available [here](https://www.cookcountystatesattorney.org/data).

 This repository focuses on the process required to make this data 'tidy' using the `r` language